Having been to Norway and Denmark, (Oslo and Copenhagen respectively) and searching for the real traditional Scandinavian meal.

-Today we will talk about dishes native to Norway and Denmark.
+Today I will talk about a few dishes I tried native to Norway and Denmark.

 I can see why this would be a favourite among Norsemen.